wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/MicroService/MicroService-OpenSource-List.md

 ## OAuth

 - [2016-Hydra #Project#](https://github.com/ory/hydra): OAuth2 Server and OpenID Certified™ OpenID Connect Provider written in Go - cloud native, security-first, open source API security for your infrastructure.
 SDKs for any language.

-# Serverless

-- [2017-faas #Project#](https://github.com/alexellis/faas): Functions as a Service - a serverless framework for Docker & Kubernetes

-- [1Backend #Project#](https://github.com/1backend/1backend): Run your web apps with the ease of git repos.
-Build reusable microservices and functions.

-- [OpenWhisk #Project#](https://github.com/apache/incubator-openwhisk): OpenWhisk is a cloud-first distributed event-based programming service.
-It provides a programming model to upload event handlers to a cloud service, and register the handlers to respond to various events.

-# Cache

-- [Overlord #Project#](https://github.com/bilibili/overlord): Overlord 是哔哩哔哩基于 Go 语言编写的 memcache 和 redis&cluster 的代理及集群管理功能，致力于提供自动化高可用的缓存服务解决方案。

-- [CacheCloud #Project#](https://github.com/sohutv/cachecloud): CacheCloud 提供一个 Redis 云管理平台：实现多种类型(Redis Standalone、Redis Sentinel、Redis Cluster)自动部署、解决 Redis 实例碎片化现象、提供完善统计、监控、运维功能、减少运维成本和误操作，提高机器的利用率，提供灵活的伸缩性，提供方便的接入客户端。

-# Resilient Service

-- [2015-Hystrix #Project#](https://github.com/Netflix/Hystrix): Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.

-- [Sentinel #Project#](https://github.com/alibaba/Sentinel): A lightweight flow-control library providing high-available protection and monitoring (高可用防护的流量管理框架)

-- [2018-Resilience4j #Project#](https://github.com/resilience4j/resilience4j): Resilience4j is a fault tolerance library designed for Java8 and functional programming

-# Service Mesh

-- [Kuma #Project#](https://kuma.io/docs/0.4.0/overview/what-is-kuma/): Kuma is a platform agnostic open-source control plane for Service Mesh and Microservices.
-It can run and be operated natively across both Kubernetes and VM environments, making it easy to adopt by every team in the organization.

-- [Istio #Project#](https://istio.io/about/intro.html): Istio is an open platform that provides a uniform way to connect, manage, and secure microservices.
-Istio supports managing traffic flows between microservices, enforcing access policies, and aggregating telemetry data, all without requiring changes to the microservice code.

-- [Service Fabric #Project#](https://github.com/Microsoft/service-fabric): Service Fabric is a distributed systems platform for packaging, deploying, and managing stateless and stateful distributed applications and containers at large scale.

-- [Open Service Mesh #Project#](https://github.com/openservicemesh/osm): Open Service Mesh (OSM) is a lightweight, extensible, cloud native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

-## Sidecar

-- [Envoy #Project#](https://www.envoyproxy.io/): Envoy is an OpenSource Egde and Service Proxy, Design for Cloud-Native Applications.

-- [2019-Kuma #Project#](https://kuma.io/docs/0.1.0/#what-is-kuma): Kuma is a universal open-source control plane for Service Mesh and Microservices.

-## Serverless

-- [Fission #Project#](https://github.com/fission/fission): Fission is a fast serverless framework for Kubernetes with a focus on developer productivity and high performance.